ECE1778Group/ECE1778project/README.md

 ## Deployment Information

+We use GitHub Actions CI/CD to produce the Android build.
+When a new version tag (for example, `v1.0.0`) is pushed to the repository, the workflow runs an EAS production build for Android and uploads the generated APK/AAB as an asset to the corresponding GitHub Release.

+The Android build can be downloaded from our Releases page:

+- Android build (APK/AAB via EAS Build): https://github.com/ECE1778Group/ECE1778project/releases

+## Individual Contribution
 - **Xingda Jiang**
   - Implemented the core mobile UI and navigation flow.
   - Implemented pages and components